Urn-driven random walks: Friedman random walk

-and the origin is transient. \end{proof} As all the states communicate, we have the following corollary. \begin{cor} The $d$-dimensional Friedman random walk, is recurrent in one and two dimensions.
+As all the states communicate, we have the following corollary. \begin{cor} The $d$-dimensional Friedman random walk, is recurrent in one and two dimensions.
 In $d\ge 3$ dimensions, the walk is transient. \end{cor}